-You can see a timeline of all our significant capital works projects in this plan at the beginning of Our activities and services section, page X.
+You can see a timeline of all our significant capital works projects in this plan at the beginning of Our activities and services section, pages 64 and 65.

 Projects and initiatives across the community

 What's planned for the coming years?